menu-hanke/smk-browser/README.md

 # Building locally

-To build a executable file locally, following command can be used
+To build an executable file locally, following command can be used

 `npx electron-packager <sourcedir> <appname> --platform=<platform>`